KeyboardKit/KeyboardKitPro/README.md

 }
 ```

-To replace or customize the default `SystemKeyboard`, just override `viewWillSetupKeyboard` and call `setupPro`:
+To replace or customize the default `SystemKeyboard`, just override `viewWillSetupKeyboard` and call `setupPro` with a `view` builder:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {